kubernetes/kubernetes/CONTRIB.md

 1. If your proposed change is accepted, and you haven't already done so, sign a Contributor License Agreement (see details above).
 1. Fork the desired repo, develop and test your code changes.
 1. Submit a pull request.

+## Protocols for Collaborative Development

+Please read [this doc](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/collab.md) for information on how we're runnig development for the project.